tegonhq/tegon/.github/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please feel free to (create an issue on Tegon's GitHub repository)[https://github.com/tegonhq/tegon/issues/new].
+If you encounter any issues or have suggestions for improvements, please feel free to [create an issue on Tegon's GitHub repository](https://github.com/tegonhq/tegon/issues/new).
 When reporting issues, please provide as much detail as possible to help in understanding and addressing the problem effectively.

 ---